Causes of corneal ulcers

 - sensitivity to light.

 Treatment for corneal ulcers depends on the cause.
-It usually includes steroid eyedrops, anti-inflammatory drops, or antibiotics.
-In some cases, hospitalization may be necessary in order to administer eyedrops every hour around the clock, intravenous antibiotics, and other treatments.
-In rare cases when the cornea is severely damaged, a corneal transplant may be necessary to improve vision.
+It typically includes steroid eye drops, anti-inflammatory drops, or antibiotics.
+Initial use of steroids alone for some types of ulcers can cause the infection to spread or prevent the cornea from healing, resulting in rapid worsening.
+In some cases, hospitalization may be necessary to administer eyedrops every hour around the clock, intravenous antibiotics, and other treatments.
+In rare instances when the cornea is severely damaged, a corneal transplant may be necessary to improve vision. © 2025, 2015 Dr. Robert Schertzer Inc. based on 2007 The American Academy of Ophthalmology